hiendang7613vulcan/test_01/Meeting_d38kierj1goc739ba5m0.md

 > Summary of the entire meeting for those who didn't attend.

 **Overview**
-Speaker A described their experience leading the transition from legacy patient record systems to a centralized digital system (Encompass) within Northern Ireland's mental health services.
-The discussion covered the challenges of preparing teams for change, establishing oversight and operational readiness groups, and strategies for staff engagement and training.
+Speaker A described their experience leading the transition from legacy patient record systems to the new centralized Encompass system in Northern Ireland's mental health services.
+The discussion covered the challenges of preparing for the change, strategies for stakeholder engagement, and the development of operational readiness processes that were later adopted trust-wide.

 ### 🔹 Key Discussion Points

-- Northern Ireland decided to digitalize patient records, requiring migration from legacy systems to Encompass.
+- Northern Ireland decided to digitize patient records, requiring a move to the Encompass system.
-- Speaker A, as performance manager, led the readiness efforts for mental health services, being the first trust to go live.
+- Speaker A, as Performance Manager, was responsible for preparing mental health services for the transition.
-- Initial confusion and lack of clarity about Encompass required proactive leadership and coordination.
+- Initial confusion and lack of clarity about Encompass among staff.
-- Speaker A established an oversight group, mapped stakeholder roles, and created a focused agenda for operational readiness.
+- Speaker A established an oversight group and coordinated with stakeholders to clarify roles and responsibilities.
+- Developed an agenda focused on operational readiness, staff training, and policy impacts.
-- The model developed was later adopted trust-wide for broader operational readiness.
+- The readiness model was adopted across the trust, leading to the formation of operational readiness groups.
-- Key focus areas included staff training, policy/procedure impacts, device needs, and embedding change in daily operations.
+- Efforts included identifying team champions (super users), ensuring staff training, and addressing resistance to change.
-- Champions (super users) were identified in each team to support the transition.
-- Change management required compassion, tailored communication, and addressing resistance.

 ---